Baja Chicken WrapsJump to Recipe

-This quick wrap is something that Betsy and I have been eating recently.
-I love it because it works great for a lunch dish, but is also good to have if you want a lighter dinner option.
-It’s pretty healthy actually and jam-packed with flavor.
+These quick wraps are something that Betsy and I have been eating recently.
+I love them because they work great for a lunch dish, but are also good to have if you want a lighter dinner option.
+They are pretty healthy actually and jam-packed with flavor.

 I just whisked together some spices with some lime and olive oil and then tossed in my chicken breasts.

 You don’t need to marinate these guys very long to give them some flavor.
-Even 10 minutes in this mixture will do the trick.
+Even 10 minutes in this mixture will do the trick, but you could marinate them up to a few hours.

 So, like I said, you have two options for cooking the chicken in my mind.